aws-samples/aws-codedeploy-appspec-assistant/README.md

 ## Getting started with the Validation Assistant Script

+### **WARNING**

+This script validates basic expected syntax for the AppSpec.
+It does not guarantee that your deployment will succeed nor that your AppSpec will do what you expect it to.

 ### Run validator script without having to deal with Golang

 You can download the pre-built binary from this repo